INDIA'S FIRST WEB PORTAL TO RAISE AWARENESS ABOUT SCOLIOSIS AND KYPHO-SCOLIOSIS

 Researchers in the Burdine laboratory had observed that mutant genes that disrupt cilia motility produce spinal curves in zebrafish as adults, although the work had not been published.
 "I've presented this finding for years, but didn't have a way to link this work to human disease," Burdine said.
 "Collaborating with Brian's group helped us make this link."

-Previous research by Ciruna's lab revealed that mutations in a gene found in zebrafish and humans called protein tyrosine kinase-7 (ptk7) causes during a period of rapid growth that corresponds to adolescence in zebrafish.
+Previous research by Ciruna's lab revealed that mutations in a gene found in zebrafish and humans called protein tyrosine kinase-7 (ptk7) causes spinal curvature during a period of rapid growth that corresponds to adolescence in zebrafish.
 Published in the journal Nature Communications in 2014, the findings, suggested that the mutant fish could serve as a model for studying the condition.
 The researchers knew that the ptk7 gene plays a role in helping cells orient in the correct direction during embryonic development, but they didn't know that it also governed the formation of motile cilia.

 To explore how ptk7 mutations lead to spine curvature in zebrafish, Curtis Boswell, a graduate student at the University of Toronto, examined the brains and spinal cords of fish with mutated ptk7.
 In brain regions known as ventricles, which sit at the top of the spinal cord, the motile cilia were sparse and malformed and the fish developed a brain-swelling condition called hydrocephalus, which is associated with loss of cilia function.
 Using fluorescent dyes to track the flow of cerebrospinal fluid through the ventricles, the researchers saw that the flow was irregular and slower than normal.